DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Security Analysis

+Once the attack position is known, the adversary can attempt to infer secret data $s$ from the permuted memory accesses in the attack trace.
+The adversary's success depends on the type of the victim enclave.

+\paragraph{No predictable accesses.} We first consider enclaves that make \emph{no} predictable accesses to $d$ (i.e., the enclave accesses $d$ only based on a pattern that is derived from the secret data $s$).
+For such enclaves, \abbrev provides strong protection due to its initial randomization that is illustrated in Figure~\ref{fig:analysis}.
+The enclave's data is copied from the known, original memory layout $L_0$ to a new randomized memory layout $L_1$ in blocks of cache line size using NT writes.
+For each block, the initial randomization process performs one read access to the original memory layout and NT writes to all memory pages.
+Because NT writes hide the accessed address at cache-line granularity, the adversary gains no knowledge of the new location in $L_1$.
+The same process is repeated for every memory block and in the end the location of each block in $L_1$ is equally likely for the adversary.

+By observing the permuted side-channel trace, the adversary may infer execution characteristics such as frequencies of accesses to the same memory address (e.g., address $a$ was accessed $x$ times).
+However, because permuted addresses $a$ can refer to any actually accessed addresses, such frequency analysis does not help the adversary to infer the secret data $s$, unless the enclave exhibits predictable access patterns which we discuss below.

-This number grows rapidly with the size of $n$, making it non-trivial for an attacker to brute-force permutation even for objects of moderate size.
-For example, given a data structure of 50 elements and any number of secret-dependent accesses resulting in 25 distinctive accesses to the data structure, the amount of arrangements is as large as 1.96E+39, which gives the chance of a random guess of approximately $2^{-131}$, which is smaller than the probability to guess an AES-128 key.
+Assuming no predictable access patterns, the best option for the adversary is a guessing attack.
+The adversary knows the permuted addresses of $k$ secret-dependent accesses.
+For each access, every address, and thus every data structure element $e_i$, is equally likely.
+After observing $k$ distinctive accesses to $n$ elements, the number of possible alternatives will be given by an arrangement of $k$ from $n$: $A_n^k = \frac{n!}{(n-k)!}$.
+For example, a data structure of $n=50$ elements and any number of secret-dependent accesses resulting in 25 distinctive accesses to the data structure, the amount of arrangements is $1.96 \times 10^{39}$, which gives the chance of a random guess of approximately $2^{-131}$.
+We conclude that \abbrev provides strong protection for enclaves that have no predictable accesses to the data structure $d$.